-The primary goal of Matriculation is to help each student achieve academic success.
-To accomplish this goal, the college and the students must work together to generate a Student Educational Plan and to define the various processes and activities that will lead to academic success.
-The many services across campus provide follow-up materials and contact students who would need to meet their academic goals.
-These basic partnership agreements include responsibilities for both the college and the individual student.
+The primary goal of Matriculation is to ensure student success.
+To accomplish this goal, counselors and students work together to generate a Student Educational Plan and to define the various processes and activities that will lead to academic success.
+Academic and student services across campus provide additional materials and resources to help students reach their academic goals.
+The matriculation partnership includes responsibilities for both the college and student.